 - salt and freshly ground black pepper

-In a small sauté pan, melt the butter with the hazelnuts.
+- In a small sauté pan, melt the butter with the hazelnuts.
 Let it cook over low-medium heat just until it begins to brown, about 3 minutes after the butter melts.
 (Keep a close eye on this!)
-Pour it over the brussels sprouts and mix.
+Mix in the lemon juice and pour it over the brussels sprouts and mix.